SrijitaSarkar99/Connect-demo/README.md

-# Tyro
+# NITK-Connect

-A productivity website built using ReactJS.
+This a responsive dummy website containing only landing page built using ReactJS.

+Designed as a part of submission for [Winter of Code - NIT Surathkal](https://woc-nitk.github.io/#/)

+More features can be added according to needs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).